giuliopons/PenguinBotLib/README.md

 # PenguinBotLib refactor

-Refactoring of the original Elegoo code for the PenguinBot version 2.
+## Disclaimer
+I decided to rewrite the original files of the Elegoo Penguin bot 2.0 kit, because I have to teach a robotic course to beginner students and I need a simple way to start play witj the Elegoo kit, and make the robot walk, turn, measure distance, etc..
+The original code is too complex for my students, so I made this version.

 The original library is available at this address: https://www.elegoo.com/blogs/arduino-projects/elegoo-samrt-robot-penguin-bot-tutorial

-I decided to rewrite the original files because I have to teach a course to beginner students and I need a simple way to start play and make the robot walk, turn, measure distance, etc..

 ![image](https://github.com/giuliopons/PenguinBot/assets/1871627/f9962769-78e2-47cd-b678-49f4350c4cf7)